gitmehrdad/3D-Vision/README.md

 Capture images with the board both close to and far from the camera.

 Cover the Edges
-Include images where the checkerboard appears near the corners and edges of the frame.
+Capture images where the checkerboard appears near the corners and edges of the frame.

 Keep It Sharp
-Ensure the checkerboard is in focus and not blurred by motion.
+Ensure the checkerboard is in focus and not blurred due to motion.

 Step 5: Run Calibration